Gottox/fibonacci-async/README.md

 # fibonacci-async for node

 So, you want to benchmark Node.js with fibonacci once again? - Here's the library for that.
-Thanks.
+You're welcome.

      npm install fibonacci-async